 Finally, verify the installation by checking the version number, which should show a 4.0 development build:

-vlc --version
+vlc --version | head -n 1

-Flatpak is not pre-installed on Ubuntu.
+Ubuntu does not include Flatpak by default.
 If you have not set it up yet, install it with

 sudo apt install flatpakand restart your session before continuing.
-For detailed setup including the Flathub repository, follow our Flatpak installation guide for Ubuntu.
+For full setup including the Flathub repository, follow our guide to install Flatpak on Ubuntu.

-Add the Flathub Repository
+Add the Flathub Repository for VLC on Ubuntu

-sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
+sudo flatpak remote-add --if-not-exists --system flathub https://flathub.org/repo/flathub.flatpakrepo

-Install VLC via Flatpak
+Install VLC via Flatpak on Ubuntu

-flatpak install flathub org.videolan.VLC -y
+sudo flatpak install --system flathub org.videolan.VLC -y

-flatpak info org.videolan.VLC
+flatpak info --system org.videolan.VLC

 VLC - VLC media player, the open-source multimedia player